 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-September-October 2021 storm observing roundup
+September-October 2021 storm photography roundup

 While September was a relatively quiet month in the St. Louis area, October was active with multiple fall-season severe weather events.